kennethlarotyamat/project16/media/text/translationFiles/rds1.md

-Come, my love, to our place: the hallowed grove where an ambience of love floats above the aromas of the spring forest.
+Come, my love, to our place: the hallowed grove where an ambience of love floats above the aromas of the foliage of Spring.

 *       *       *       *       *